 The end user is not registered and cannot access the current screen without registration.
 When you create new custom Roles in your module, OutSystems creates specific Role Exceptions under Not Registered Exception:

 - Not <Role> – the end user is accessing a screen without an authorized Role.

 OutSystems allows you to raise in your logic the Not Registered Exception or any of the existing Role Exceptions.

 A Security Exception Handler handles any of the above exceptions if there isn't a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.

 Communication Exceptions apply only to Reactive Web and Mobile Apps, and are raised whenever there is a communication problem while the client device is trying to connect to the server, such as no internet connection.
 Weak connections may also lead to communication exceptions whenever the server fails to reply within the specified timeout value (you can set the default timeout in the Server Request Timeout property of the module).

 Communication Exceptions are only raised by OutSystems — you can't raise these exceptions in your logic.

 The raise of Abort Activity Change Exceptions is used in Process Activity callback actions as a mechanism to prevent the activity from advancing to the next state.

-When an exception is raised by OutSystems, the ExceptionMessage property of the Exception Handler element will be automatically filled-in with a description of the problem.
-When you raise an exception in your logic, such as a User Exception, you define the Exception Message in the property of the Raise Exception element.
+When OutSystems raises an exception, the ExceptionMessage property of the Exception Handler element is automatically filled in with a problem description.
+When you raise an exception in your logic, such as a User Exception, you must define the message in the Exception Message property of the Raise Exception element.

-When you handle an exception in your module, you can use the Log Error property of the Exception Handler element to choose if OutSystems will log the exception.
-Logged exceptions will be accessible in the management console of your OutSystems environment.
+When you handle an exception in your module, you can use the Log Error property of the Exception Handler element to choose if OutSystems should log the exception or not.
+You can check for logged exceptions in Service Center.